-Candidates with the content area of Science understands the central concepts, tools of inquiry, and the history and nature of science in order to create learning experiences that make these aspects of science meaningful for the student in their specific area of science.
-This course strengthens the candidate's background in curriculum and instruction related to science.
-Teacher candidates apply instructional planning, delivery, and demonstrate the ability to deliver standards-based, differentiated instruction that engages students.
-Candidates make effective use of contemporary tools and technologies and use assessment to monitor student progress and use data to guide instructional decision-making...
-Clinical Experience required.
+In this course, candidates for secondary licensure will create and implement learning experiences that make content meaningful in their specific area.
+This course will strengthen the candidate's background in curriculum and instruction in their content area through individual research, application, and reflection.
+Teacher candidates apply instructional planning and delivery to demonstrate the ability to implement standards-based, differentiated instruction that engages secondary students in the content area using contemporary technology tools and use meaningful assessment to monitor student progress and guide instruction.
+Clinical experience required.
+Prerequisites: MAT 500